Have you ever been charged a cancellation fee from Lyft?

 The cost of the Lyft cancellation fee depends on the Lyft ride type you use and the city you’re in.

-Generally, the cancellation fee is around $5 for regular Lyft rides and $10 for premium services like Lux or Black.
-Fees also may be higher if you cancel a scheduled ride.
+Generally, the cancellation fee is around $5 for regular Lyft rides, $10 for premium services like Lux or Black, and $10–$25 for scheduled rides.

 How to cancel a Lyft ride